How to Create a Project Report Workflow with SharePoint Designer

 - Actions: Tasks that do something, such as send an email.
 Tasks can be serial (completed one after the other time) or parallel (completed at the same time).

-- Variables: A way to store values, like a name of the project manager, in a workflow.
+- Variables: A way to store values, like the name of the project manager, in a workflow.

 - Steps –SharePoint 2010: Steps are used to group conditions and actions together.
 The rules in one step are applied before moving to the next step.